PracHub

 What to expect

-Intuit’s Data Scientist interview in 2026 is usually an applied, product-facing process rather than a research-heavy ML gauntlet.
-You should expect a 4 to 6 stage loop over roughly 2 to 6 weeks, often starting with a recruiter conversation, moving into SQL/Python/statistics screening, and then testing how you frame business problems, choose metrics, and communicate decisions.
-A distinctive part of the process is the “craft” or presentation component, where you may need to walk through a case, take-home, or prior project and defend your assumptions to a panel.
+Intuit's Data Scientist interview is, as of 2026, typically an applied, product-facing process rather than a research-heavy ML gauntlet.
+Expect a multi-stage loop that often spans a few weeks, usually starting with a recruiter conversation, moving into SQL/Python/statistics screening, and then testing how you frame business problems, choose metrics, and communicate decisions.

-The strongest pattern across interviews is that Intuit wants evidence you can connect analysis to customer and business outcomes.
-That means you need more than correct code or model knowledge.
-You need to show judgment, explain tradeoffs clearly, and stay grounded in product questions like retention, conversion, subscription behavior, and experimentation.
+The clearest throughline across rounds: Intuit wants evidence that you can connect analysis to customer and business outcomes.
+Correct code and model knowledge are table stakes.
+What separates candidates is judgment - explaining tradeoffs clearly and staying grounded in product questions like retention, conversion, subscription behavior, and experimentation.

 Interview rounds